dodgejcr/dotfiles/README.md

 Now move all the files where you need them.
 If is marked with a '.' then the file belongs in your ~/ directory

 If not, it belongs in ~/.config

+## Font

+I have included the powerline font <Consola> that you need to move to /usr/share/fonts/TTF/ If you choose not to use the font, change the font line in .Xresources